cdevogel25/Cryptic/README.md

 # Cryptic
-Cryptic is a locally-hosted desktop monitoring application for cryptocurrencies.
+Cryptic is not a locally-hosted desktop monitoring application for cryptocurrencies.